Boat School Programs & Workshops

 Quality education and craftsmanship are the focus

 The Northwest School of Wooden Boatbuilding is committed to providing men and women of all ages a quality education in traditional wooden boatbuilding and fine woodworking.
 We strive to impart sound, practical knowledge in traditional maritime skills, using wooden boats as the training medium.
 We hope to imbue students with the pride and satisfaction that comes from skillful work joyfully executed.

 Full-time degree programs & related courses are offered

-Full time programs at the boat school include 9-month diploma programs and 12-month degree programs for an Associate of Occupational Studies degree (AOS).
+Full time programs at the boat school include 12-month degree programs for an Associate of Occupational Studies degree (AOS) and 9-month diploma programs.

-Associates Degrees typically take two years to complete, but activities at the Boat School revolve around an 8 am – 5 pm daily schedule, Monday – Friday.
-This allows the School to complete the Associates Degree within a 12-month period.
+Associate Degrees at most schools take two years to complete, but because activities at the Boat School revolve around an 8 am – 5 pm daily schedule, Monday – Friday, students are able to complete the Associate Degree within a 12-month period.

 Our full-time degree programs are:

 Spring Quarter April 7 – June 18, 2014